 GlassWing – On-Demand Delivery Vehicles

 Indian startup GlassWing offers a wide range of commercial vehicles for on-demand freight transport.
 The GlassWing platform forms a logistics service network connecting the freight owners with transporters.
 The startup also provides solutions such as real-time tracking, route optimization, freight security customized reporting, real-time alerts, and reduces freight costs by leveraging AI-enabled technology.

 Discover all Logistics Technologies & Startups

 With customer expectations continuously on the rise and as interests shift towards product variety and personalized services, the logistics and supply chain sectors face mounting pressures.
-Rapid advancements in emerging technologies such as the internet of things, advanced mobile robots, and artificial intelligence- and blockchain-enabled solutions result in companies face a dilemma while choosing the most suitable technologies to invest in.
-As technology progress continues, it is important for emerging companies to be proactive and identify potentially disruptive changes at an early stage.
+Further, advancements in emerging technologies such as IoT, automated mobile robots, and AI and blockchain solutions result in companies struggling to choose the most suitable technologies to invest in.
+As technology progress continues, it is important for companies to be proactive and identify potentially disruptive changes at an early stage.

 The Logistics Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
 Among others, hyperlocal solutions, drones, and sustainable technologies will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.